-This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, I’m going to show you the connection points between NetIQ’s GPA (Group Policy Administrator) and PolicyPak.
 There is a little trick before we get started.
 There is a hotfix you’ll need to download from NetIQ and install before we get started.
 That hotfix is 73373.

 Once you do that, if you’re in the “NetIQ Group Policy Administrator” console where you click over the repository SQL server (“DC/SQLEXPRESS”) and go to “Properties” and then under “Customize Options,” there’s a new tab called “GP Extensions.”
 We require for us to work this little checkbox that says, “Enable third-party GP extensions in the GP Repository.”
 Once that checkbox is checked, PolicyPak is fully compatible with NetIQ’s Group Policy Administrator.